-- a) Vendor Responsibility refers to the assessment of a respondent's capability and reliability to perform the contract.
+a) "Responsibility" refers to the assessment of a respondent's capability and reliability to perform the contract.
 This involves evaluating factors such as the vendor's financial stability, past performance, legal compliance, and overall suitability to deliver the required goods or services.
-It ensures that the vendor has the necessary resources, experience, and integrity to fulfill the contract successfully. - b) Responsiveness, on the other hand, pertains to whether a proposal meets all the technical and administrative requirements specified in the solicitation.
-This involves checking if the submission adheres to the required format, deadlines, and submission guidelines, and whether it adequately addresses the scope of work outlined in the solicitation.
-Responsiveness ensures that the proposal is complete and eligible for further evaluation.
+It ensures that the vendor has the necessary resources, experience, and integrity to fulfill the contract successfully.

+b) "Responsiveness" refers to whether a vendor's offer meets all the technical and administrative requirements specified in the solicitation.
+This involves checking if the vendor's offer adheres to the required format, deadlines, and submission guidelines, and whether it adequately addresses the scope of work outlined in the solicitation.
+Responsiveness ensures that the vendor's offer is complete and eligible for further evaluation.